Cham script: History

-Cham kings studied classical Indian texts such as the Dharmaśāstra and inscriptions make reference to Sanskrit literature.
+Cham kings studied classical Indian texts, such as the Dharmaśāstra, and inscriptions make reference to Sanskrit literature.
 Eventually, while the Cham and Sanskrit languages influenced one another, Cham culture assimilated Hinduism, and Chams were eventually able to adequately express the Hindu religion in their own language.
 By the 8th century, the Cham script had outgrown Sanskrit and the Cham language was in full use.
 Most preserved manuscripts focus on religious rituals, epic battles and poems, and myths.

 Modern Chamic languages have the Southeast Asian areal features of monosyllabicity, tonality, and glottalized consonants.
 However, they had reached the Southeast Asia mainland disyllabic and non-tonal.
 The script needed to be altered to meet these changes.

 Variety

-The Cham now live in two groups: the Western Cham of Cambodia and the Eastern Cham (Phan Rang Cham) of Vietnam.
+The Cham now live in two groups: the Western Cham of Cambodia and the Eastern Cham (Panduranga/Phan Rang Cham) of Vietnam.
 For the first millennium AD, the Chamic languages were a dialect chain along the Vietnam coast.
 The breakup of this chain into distinct languages occurred once the Vietnamese pushed south, causing most Cham to move back into the highlands while some like Phan Rang Cham became a part of the lowland society ruled by the Vietnamese.
 The division of Cham into Western and Phan Rang Cham immediately followed the Vietnamese overthrow of the last Cham polity.
 The Western Cham people are mostly Muslim and therefore prefer the Arabic script.
 The Eastern Cham are mostly Hindu and continued to use the Indic script.
 During French colonial times, both groups had to use the Latin alphabet.

 There are two varieties of the Cham script: Akhar Thrah (Eastern Cham) and Akhar Srak (Western Cham).
-The two are distinct enough to be encoded in separate blocks.
+The two are distinct enough to be encoded in separate blocks, the Eastern Cham block included in Unicode Standard version 5.1 since March 2008, the Western Cham block approved but still awaiting inclusion as of late 2023.
 A standard ALA-LC romanization of both varieties, which is based on EFEO romanization of Cham, is available.